DPGAlliance/publicgoods-review-webapp/README.md

 **We *actively* encourage people to contribute to this project.**

+Please see our <a href="https://github.com/DPGAlliance/publicgoods-review-webapp/blob/main/ContributingGuidelines.md">Contributing Guidelines </a> to learn more about how you can participate.
+<br><br> To understand how to navigate through this repository and its files, please view our <a href="https://github.com/DPGAlliance/publicgoods-review-webapp/blob/main/RepositoryGuide.md"> Repository Guide</a>
-Please see our Contributing Guidelines to learn more about how you can participate.
-Details about how this project can be deployed and its various configurations can be found in the file 'Tech Architechture' present in this repository.
-You can also get involved with the larger DPGA ecosystem in [other ways](https://digitalpublicgoods.net/get-involved/).
+<br><br>Details about how this project can be deployed and the various software used can be found in the file <a href="https://github.com/DPGAlliance/publicgoods-review-webapp/blob/main/TechArchitechture.md">Tech Architechture </a> present in this repository.
+<br><br>You can also get involved with the larger DPGA ecosystem in [other ways](https://digitalpublicgoods.net/get-involved/).

 <h3>  ⚖️ Governance </h3>